holaplex/reward-center-program/README.md

 Users cancels their offer resulting in *cancel* CPI call to auction house and cancellation time saved on the offer.
 The amount of the offer is deducted from the user's escrow account and transferred back to the user's wallet.

-### Execute Sale
+### Accept Offer

-Facilitates the sale of an NFT through a CPI call to auction house *execute_sale* and distributes rewards to the buyer and seller based on the configure reward rules by the auction house authority.
+Facilitates the sale of an NFT without requiring the seller to create a listing account and allowing to "accept" an outstanding offer, by CPI calls to auction house *sell* and *execute_sale* respectively.
+It then distributes rewards to the buyer and seller based on the configure reward rules by the auction house authority.

 ## Testing